 The contractor's procedures and work instructions must provide sufficient information on how the contractor conducts its inventory cycle counts and its inventory accuracy measurements.
-The contractors inventory accuracy practices and procedures must comply with FAR and DFARS.

 The contractor's procedures and work instructions must provide sufficient information on how the system is intended to process material transfer transactions.
-The contractor's procedures and operating instructions must comply with FAR and DFARS.

 The contractor's allocation procedures and work instructions must provide sufficient information on how the system is intended to operate.
-The allocation procedures must comply with FAR and DFARS.

 The contractor's procedures and work instructions must provide sufficient information on how the material accounting system processes initial material costing.

 The contractor's procedures must comply with FAR and DFARS.